Skip to content

 Grooming

 If allowed outside, moggies will get exercise by spending their time hunting.
-If kept as an indoor cat, they should have a perch so that they can check out their surroundings from above and practise their climbing, jumping and leaping skills.
+If kept as an indoor cat, they should have a perch so that they can check out their surroundings from above and practice their climbing, jumping and leaping skills.
 As they’re prone to becoming overweight, encourage them to play with some cat toys such as a laser pointer or a feather.
 Their hunting instinct will mean that they’ll enjoy this playtime.
-Also, provide them with a scratching post so they can keep their claws in trim.
+Also, you should provide them with a scratching post so they can keep their claws trim.

 Training